Healthdirect Free Australian health advice you can count on.

 Mixing caffeine with alcohol and other drugs

-Caffeine can also interact with other drugs such as:
+Caffeine can interact with over-the-counter and prescription medicines, such as:

-Talk to your pharmacist or doctor to check if any medications you take could be affected by caffeine.
+Ask your pharmacist or doctor if any medicines that you take could be affected by caffeine.

 Learn more here about the development and quality assurance of healthdirect content.